eunicekoid/Portfolio/Forest Coverage & Air Quality Impacts on Covid-19 Transmission in India/README.md

 There are 9 states in cluster 0 that have a medium number of total cases.
 In cluster 1, there are 17 states with a low number of cases.
 In cluster 2, there are 2 states with the highest number of cases.

-## Conclusion
+**Observations**
 1. States with higher forest coverage generally have lower Covid-19 cases.
     - There are a few outliers and exceptions to this pattern.
 The state with the most cases, Maharashtra, has a relatively low forest coverage percentage.
 The high cases could be due to the fact that there is a large population in Maharashtra.
 2. Higher forest coverage have relatively less mean pollution.
     - On a larger scale, this pattern is consistent.
 This supports the point that forests and pollution are negatively correlated.
 3. Generally, there is a small positive correlation between pollution and total cases.
     - The mean squared error for this relationship is positive, so there is a slight correlation, though not as strong as hypothesized.
 Forest coverage is a better predictor of total cases.
 More research into the contributors to pollution would help identify the specific causes of pollution and how they might affect Covid-19 cases.

-In summary,
+## Conclusion

+In summary, states with lower forest coverage typically have higher pollution.
+Higher polluted states tend to have higher populations.
+Polluted and populated states have a higher number of Covid-19 cases.
+These findings suggest that environmental factors like forest density and air quality impact the transmission of Covid-19.
+Policies that improve air quality such as decreased fuel consumption and limits on deforestation could be enacted as pandemic prevention policies.